perpetualintelligence/docs/docfx_project/articles/terminal/gs/templates.md

 ```

-### Add `pi-cli` and configure the options
+### Add `OneImlx.Terminal` and configure the options
-You enable `pi-cli` framework by adding the DI services in your `Program.cs` file.
+You enable `OneImlx.Terminal` framework by adding the DI services in your `Program.cs` file.
 This example code shows the default configuration when you run the template.

 ```
 /// <summary>
-/// Configures the required <c>pi-cli</c> services.
+/// Configures the required <c>OneImlx.Terminal</c> services.
 /// </summary>
 void ConfigureServices(IServiceCollection services)
 {